Bookmark and Share

 How high would sea levels rise if the polar ice caps melted?

-Cost of Climate Change
+Cost of Climate Change by 2100

 2100.
 Protecting developed areas of U.S. coastlines from a 1-meter sea level rise projected to cost $73 billion to 111 billion through 2100.
 “Published estimates of sea level rise due to global warming generally range from 0.5 to 2.0 meters (1.5 to 7 feet) by 2100.
 Sea level rise could be greater than or less than this range because uncertainties exist regarding the rate of atmospheric warming, glacial processes, oceanic uptake of heat, precipitation in polar areas, and other variables. . . .
 Given the high property values of developed coastlines in the United States, it is likely that measures would be taken to hold back the sea along most developed shores.